Qualifications for Services

 - The elementary H&H teacher will collect the student's assignments from the teacher and return the completed assignments back to the teacher to correct.

-- The student's assigned teacher will provide the grades for the student.
+- The elementary student's assigned teacher will provide the grades for the report card.

-- The H&H students will remain enrolled at their boundary school (school on permit).
+- The H&H students will remain enrolled at the school they are currently attending, whether it is their boundary school or a school on permit.

-- The boundary school administrator will provide the parent/guardian Malinda Jensen's contact information (801-567-8325) to set up an intake interview with the district Home and Hospital administrator, Mary Ann Erdmann at the Auxiliary Service Building (7905 S. Redwood Rd).
+- The school administrator will provide the parent/guardian Janie Hyde's contact information (801-567-8326) to set up an appointment with the district Home and Hospital administrator, Mary Ann Erdmann at the District Office Building (7387 S. Campus View Drive).

-- Mary Ann will meet with the student and parent/guardian to review the student's schedule and transcript before creating a H&H schedule.
-A Home & Hospital teacher will be assigned at this time, also.
+- Mary Ann will meet with the student and parent/guardian to review the student's schedule and transcript before creating an online H&H schedule.
+A Home & Hospital facilitator will be assigned at this time, also.

 - H&H instruction services shall be provided for pregnant girls only when extenuating circumstances make it inadvisable or impossible for the student to participate at their school or in the Teen Mother's program offered through Valley High School.